lanpa/tensorboardX/docs/tutorial.rst

 install
 =======

-Simply type ``pip install tensorboard-pytorch`` in Bash to install this package.
+Simply type ``pip install tensorboardX`` in Bash to install this package.
-To use the newest version, you might need to build from source or ``pip install tensorboard-pytorch —-no-cache-dir`` .
+To use the newest version, you might need to build from source or ``pip install tensorboardX —-no-cache-dir`` .
 To run tensorboard web server, you need to install tensorflow by ``pip install tensorflow`` or ``pip install tensorflow-gpu``.
 After that, type ``tensorboard --logdir=<yourlogdir>`` to start the server, where ``yourlogdir`` is the parameter of the object constructor.
 I think this command is